 Drafting a patent application is often simply the first step of building a valuable intellectual property portfolio.
 Aside from the legal and technical expertise a patent professional can provide you, they can also advise you on effective strategies for your business while you are prosecuting a patent application before the patent office, such as discussing the benefits of labelling your products with “patent pending.”.
 Enlisting the expertise of a patent professional, who is familiar with patent office procedures in multiple jurisdictions and can help you devise strategies tailored to your business needs throughout application process, will enable you to focus on generating revenue and growing your business.

 Building a valuable intellectual property portfolio requires careful planning, attentive drafting, and professional expertise.
 As such, it is important to retain a patent agent or patent lawyer that works with you to understand your business objectives and helps you protect your intellectual property in view of your commercialization strategy.

 At Heer Law, we understand that our clients are experts in their field.
 Similarly, we are patent experts that are trained to identify and protect the value-generating aspects of your proposed invention.
-To further your business objectives, we work cooperatively with you to understand what will be the most commercially valuable scope of invention to seek and then draft a patent application that appropriately reflects your business plan and objectives.
+To further your business objectives, we work cooperatively with you to understand, identify, and seek the most commercially valuable scope of protection for your proposed invention and draft a patent application that appropriately reflects your business plan and operations.

 If you would like our help with preparing and filing a patent application, contact us now for a complimentary and confidential initial telephone appointment with a member of our team.